McCleary--Rubin reconstruction for simple forest-skein groups: Rigid actions for forest-skein groups

-\begin{remark} \begin{enumerate} \item Since the rigidity of an action is preserved by taking larger groups we deduce that $G^X\act E^X$ is rigid (in the appropriate sense) for $X=F,T,V.$ \item The order topologies of $E$ and $E^T$ are the quotient topologies for the maps $\fC^*\onto E$ and $\fC\onto E^T.$ When $E$ and $E^T$ are considered as topological spaces we have that $G\act E$ and $G^T\act E^T$ are actions by homeomorphisms and are T-rigid. \item Note that $G^T\act E^V$ is not locally dense (which explains why $E^V$ is not \emph{the} T-rigid space of $G^T$).
-Indeed, $G^T_U\cdot q=\{q\}$ for any $q\in Q$ and neighbourhood $U$ of $q$. \item The space $(E,\leqslant)$ is dense totally ordered without endpoints.
-When $\cF$ has countably many colours we get that $(E,\leqslant)$ is separable and thus isomorphic to the unit open real interval equipped with its usual order.
-Similarly, when $\cF$ has countably many colours $(E^T,Cr)$ is isomorphic to the circle and $(E^V,\leqslant)$ to the Cantor space both equipped with their usual order. \item We only know one example of an Ore FS category $\cF$ where the triple of spaces $(E,E^T,E^V)$ is not isomorphic to the unit real open interval, the circle, and the Cantor space.
-This happens for Example 2.5.2 in \cite{Brothier-Seelig24} where the colour set is $S=(0,1)$ and for all $r,s\in S$ we have the skein relation
+\begin{remark} \begin{enumerate} \item Since the rigidity of an action is preserved by taking larger groups we deduce that $G^X\act \fR^X$ is rigid (in the appropriate sense) for $X=F,T,V.$ \item The order topologies of $\fR$ and $\fR^T$ are the quotient topologies for the maps $\fC^*\onto \fR$ and $\fC\onto \fR^T.$ When $\fR$ and $\fR^T$ are considered as topological spaces we have that $G\act \fR$ and $G^T\act \fR^T$ are actions by homeomorphisms and are T-rigid. \item Note that $G^T\act \fR^V$ is not locally dense (which explains why $\fR^V$ is not \emph{the} T-rigid space of $G^T$).
+Indeed, $G^T_U\cdot q=\{q\}$ for any $q\in \fQ$ and neighbourhood $U$ of $q$ (where recall $G^T_U$ is the subgroup of $g\in G^T$ supported in $U$). \item The space $(\fR,\leqslant)$ is complete dense totally ordered without endpoints.
+When $\cF$ has countably many colours we get that $(\fR,\leqslant)$ is separable and thus isomorphic to the unit open real interval equipped with its usual order (see for instance \cite[Chap.~6]{Rosenstein82}).
+Similarly, when $\cF$ has countably many colours $(\fR^T,Cr)$ is isomorphic to the circle and $(\fR^V,\leqslant)$ to the Cantor space both equipped with their usual order. \item We only know one example of an Ore FS category $\cF$ where the triple of spaces $(\fR,\fR^T,\fR^V)$ is not isomorphic to the unit real open interval, the circle, and the Cantor space.
+This happens for example 2.5.2 in \cite{Brothier-Seelig24} where the colour set $S$ is the real interval $(0,1)$ and for all $r,s\in S$ we have the skein relation

-Then, $G$ is the group of all order-preserving finite piecewise linear transformations of $(0,1)$.
-We have $E\simeq (0,1)$ and $E^T\simeq S_1$, but $E^V$ is not second countable. \item The spaces $E,E^T,E^V$ are never pairwise homeomorphic since $E$ is non-compact connected, $E^T$ is compact connected, and $E^V$ is compact totally disconnected.
+Then, $G$ is the group of all order-preserving finite piecewise affine homeomorphisms of $(0,1)$.
+We have $\fR\simeq (0,1)$ and $\fR^T\simeq \R/\Z$, but $\fR^V$ is not second countable. \item The spaces $\fR,\fR^T,\fR^V$ are never pairwise homeomorphic since $\fR$ is non-compact and connected, $\fR^T$ is compact and connected, and $\fR^V$ is compact and totally disconnected.
 Since the rigid spaces are remembered by the groups we deduce that the type $F,T,V$ of an FS group is remembered. \end{enumerate} \end{remark}